SouthGreenPlatform/culebrONT/README.md

 CulebrONT is really flexible to assembly and circularise (or not) assembled molecules, polish and correct assemblies.

-For assemblies, you must launch at least one of assemblers included in culebrONT and pipe assembly with circularisation, polishing and correction steps as well as with the quality control pipeline.
+For assemblies, you must launch at least one of assemblers included in CulebrONT and pipe assembly with circularisation, polishing and correction steps as well as with the quality control pipeline.

 For circularisation, you can activate/deactivate circularisation steps if needed.
 If you are interested on eukaryotic organims, thus circularisation is not necessary use CIRCULAR=False on *config.yaml* file.